vaquarkhan/microservices-recipes-a-free-gitbook/chapters/02-design-principles-and-patterns.md

 The fundamental error in creating a Distributed Monolith is the violation of the fallacies of distributed computing, specifically regarding reliability and latency.
 When a monolithic application is sliced along technical layers rather than business domains, the resulting services must communicate incessantly to perform even the simplest unit of work.

 Consider a synchronous call chain where Service A calls Service B, which calls Service C. If each service has a Service Level Objective (SLO) of 99.9% availability, the composite availability of the chain is the product of the individual availability.
-In a "chatty" distributed monolith, a single user request such as "Checkout"—might trigger 50 synchronous internal calls to validate inventory, check credit limits, calculate tax, and update loyalty points.
+In a "chatty" distributed monolith, a single user request such as "Checkout"-might trigger 50 synchronous internal calls to validate inventory, check credit limits, calculate tax, and update loyalty points.
 The mathematical availability drops precipitously.

 **The formula for system availability (A_system) in a synchronous chain is the product of the availability of each component (A_service) raised to the power of the number of dependencies (n):**